-The DS3231 is a serial RTC driven by a temperature-compensated 32kHz crystal oscillator.
+The DS3232 is a serial RTC driven by a temperature-compensated 32kHz crystal oscillator.
 The TCXO provides a stable and accurate reference clock, and maintains the RTC to within ±2 minutes per year accuracy from -40°C to +85°C. The TCXO frequency output is available at the 32kHz pin.
 The RTC is a low-power clock/calendar with two programmable time-of-day alarms and a programmable square-wave output.
 The INT/SQW provides either an interrupt signal due to alarm conditions or a square-wave output.
 The clock/calendar provides seconds, minutes, hours, day, date, month, and year information.
 The date at the end of the month is automatically adjusted for months with fewer than 31 days, including corrections for leap year.
 The clock operates in either the 24-hour or 12-hour format with an \overline{AM}/PM indicator.
-The internal registers are accessible though an I^2C bus interface.
+The internal registers are accessible though an I2C bus interface.

 A temperature-compensated voltage reference and comparator circuit monitors the level of V{CC} to detect power failures and to automatically switch to the back-up supply when necessary.
-The RST pin provides an external pushbutton function and acts as an indicator of a power-fail event.
+The \overline{RST} pin provides an external pushbutton function and acts as an indicator of a power-fail event.
+Also available are 236 bytes of general-purpose battery-backed SRAM.